 The Company's customer securities activities are transacted on either a cash or margin basis.
 In margin transactions, the Company extends credit to its customers, subject to various regulatory and internal margin requirements, collateralized by cash and securities in the customers' accounts.
 A portion of the Company's customer activity includes the sale of securities not yet purchased and the writing of option contracts, substantially all of which are transacted on a margin basis.
+Customer transactions may expose the Company to significant off-balance sheet risk in the event margin requirements are not sufficient to fully cover losses that customers may incur.

-Notes to Statement of Financial Condition September 30, 2023 and 2022 Amounts in thousands, except per share amounts
+Notes to Statement of Financial Condition September 30, 2024 and 2023 Amounts in thousands, except per share amounts